mstark/eve_open_api/docs/CorporationApi.md

 corporation_id = 56 # Integer | An EVE corporation ID

 opts = {
+  accept_language: "en-us", # String | Language to use in the response
   datasource: "tranquility", # String | The server name you would like data from
+  if_none_match: "if_none_match_example", # String | ETag from a previous request.
+A 304 will be returned if this matches the current ETag
-  language: "en-us", # String | Language to use in the response
+  language: "en-us" # String | Language to use in the response, takes precedence over Accept-Language
-  page: 1, # Integer | Which page of results to return
+  page: 1 # Integer | Which page of results to return
-  token: "token_example", # String | Access token to use if unable to set a header
+  token: "token_example" # String | Access token to use if unable to set a header }
-  user_agent: "user_agent_example", # String | Client identifier, takes precedence over headers
-  x_user_agent: "x_user_agent_example" # String | Client identifier, takes precedence over User-Agent
-}

 begin
   #Get corporation structures
-  result = api_instance.get_corporations_corporation_id_structures(corporation_id, , opts)
+  result = api_instance.get_corporations_corporation_id_structures(corporation_id, opts)
   p result
 rescue EVEOpenAPI::ApiError => e
   puts "Exception when calling CorporationApi->get_corporations_corporation_id_structures: #{e}"